neuralgraphs/diman/doc/rationale1.rst

     {:quantity "power", :dimension "[M^(1)*L^(2)*T^(-3)]"}
     {:quantity "magnetic flux", :dimension "[M^(1)*L^(2)*T^(-2)*A^(-1)]"}]

-Notice that the derived dimensions are in a sense the dimensional formula for respective quantity.
+Notice that the derived dimensions are in a sense the *dimensional formula for respective quantity*.
 Hence, the name ``standard_formula``.